 What Are Brake Calipers

-It goes without saying caliopers are one of the most important parts of your braking system.
+It goes without saying calipers are one of the most important parts of your braking system.
 But what are brake calipers?
 It is responsible for squeezing the brake pads against the rotor to create friction and slow down your vehicle.
 Brake calipers are usually made of steel or aluminium and are found in both disc brakes and drum brakes.
+They are usually just silver however people often like to paint brake calipers to add customization.

 Calipers control the amount of brake fluid pressure, and they take care of distributing it to each wheel.
 It is located at the top of your wheel near your brake rotor.
 It’s a cylinder that is mounted to your vehicle’s chassis, which means that it is bolted on with four bolts.